 Research methods 1 will provide students with a basic understanding of how they can conduct an academic study on a security and safety related matter.

 Building on the skills students acquired during the three Skills lab courses, students will be guided through the steps of the research process.
 The focus will be on topic selection, formulating a research question and choosing suitable methods.
-Students will learn the basics of qualitative, quantitative and design science research and methodology.
 Students will also learn which (combination of) methods are generally used to answer research questions on security and safety related topics.

-Students will learn how to articulate their topic selection, their research question and chosen research method(s) and how to compose their research plan in a research proposal.
+Students will learn how to articulate their topic selection, their research question and chosen research method(s) and how to compose their research plan in a report.

 Students will gain knowledge and understanding of what constitutes a good research design from the perspective of different academic disciplines.

 Students will gain basic knowledge on a variety of research methods (qualitative and quantitative social science methods, and design science methods), and gain an understanding of how they can be combined.

 Students will acquire knowledge and understanding of a contemporary security and/or safety issue.